Mikerniker/100_Days_of_Python/Day85/README.md

 ## Overview

-- Topics:
+- Topics: Tkinter, PIL library

 ### The challenge

-- Build an image watermarking app
+- Create a desktop application with a Graphical User Interface (GUI) where you can upload an image and use Python to add a watermark.

 ### Links